 The simplest way to understand an IPS is to see it as an IDS with an additional (and potentially game-changing) feature: active prevention.

 When it comes to similarities, most IPS can be classified along the same lines as IDS into network-wide and host-specific.
-Also, an IPS detects threats in much the same way as an IDS, using either a signature blacklist or an anomaly-based method.
+Also, an IPS detects threats in much the same way as an IDS, using either a signature blocklist or an anomaly-based method.

 The main distinction between the two systems becomes clear once an IPS has detected a potential threat.
 Instead of notifying a human admin, it immediately launches a preventative process, blocking and restricting the actions of whoever is sending the suspicious traffic.